 Being part of REACH can help people interested in participating in research connect with asthma researchers.

-However, individuals (and their families) who choose to participate in a registry should understand that participation will not guarantee a treatment or cure for asthma or that they will be eligible to join a study.
+However, individuals (and their families) who choose to sign up to REACH should understand that this will not guarantee a treatment or cure for asthma or that they will be eligible to join a study.

 Yes.
 REACH is voluntary; there is no penalty for choosing to withdraw at any point.